Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 - Secondly, experience, resource and time: Although I have experience in AngularJS and Vue.js, I am more familiar with React.js, Redux and it's ecosystem.
 Besides, we needed to complete it in three days becasue it was a Hackathon.
 Moreover, there are lots of resouce I could search on Google and Using React could save time in completing it.
 - Last, follow trends: I am willing to learn unfamiliar technologies but I will research its ecosystem and make sure whether its popular or not in the job market in advance.
 Since I picked React.js and knew Hooks and Context API was popular at that time, so my final choices are Hooks/ Context API

-experience to meet the scenario 2. #### (Follow-Up) What did I do if there are not lots of document and resource to search?
+2. #### (Follow-Up) What did I do if there are not lots of document and resource to search?
    If I have already chose there tech stack, then I will do three things if I do not have lots of time!

 - First of all, read: Document and technical article are always the best partner for me.
 I would take time on reading document first and choose the right article based on the feature I am going to develop.
 - Secondly, Search: After beginning to develop, Stack Overflow could be a perfect partner for me.
 Although there are not lots of resource to search, I could still find a little useful information and then complete the jigsaw puzzle eventually!